Mileage: 71 miles

 Terrain today was mostly flat after the climb out of Chamberlain.
 The scenery was all farm, all day.
 Lots of cows.
 Some with really long horns.
 And horses.
 Acres of corn, rye, and wheat.
 And fields of beans.
 Hey, isn’t that a movie about baseball?
 Suffice it to say that east South Dakota feels like the Midwest.
 We’re out of the grasslands.
 The humidity is edging up daily.
 The rollers have flattened out.
 We’ve said goodbye to the high plains and hello to the Midwest’s farmland.

 Today we had several opportunities to take in those locales that make smaller towns in rural America unique.
 We started out in Pukwana (puck-WAH-nah).
-It is famous for the Puk U Bar & Grill.
-One rider pondered whether it was A. the only bar in town or B. Pukwana University’s center for the study of microbreweries.
-It wasn’t open so we couldn’t ask but we did take pictures.
-Pukwana is also known for its Crazy Racers Lawnmower Racing.
+It is famous for the Puk U Bar & Grill and its Crazy Racers Lawnmower Racing.
 It’s a race track built for lawnmower races.
 Seems it’s a big sport in these parts.
-No races running this morning but riders stopped for the photo op.
+No races running this morning but a few riders stopped for the photo op.

 The capper for the day is the Corn Palace.
-The construction that we’ve watched creep along over the past couple of years is finally complete.
-They’ve even restored its famous onion shaped domes.
-The new design looks great.
-The theme for this year is Rock of Ages.
-Elvis, Willie Nelson, Michael Jackson and John Travolta (Saturday Night Fever) are among the artists featured in the large panels.
+The current theme, which runs for 2016-2017, is Rock of Ages.
+Elvis and Willie Nelson are among the many artists featured in the large panels.
 The murals are all made from corn products (cobs, husks, silk, etc).
 Think of it as a Rose Bowl float that’s much bigger, doesn’t move and instead of flowers, it’s all corn based.
 But other than that it’s exactly like a Rose Bowl float.
-I’m not sure I would call it a bucket list item but shoot, when one is in Mitchell, South Dakota, one must see the Corn Palace at least once!
+When one is in Mitchell, South Dakota, one must see the Corn Palace at least once!

 Tomorrow we head for Sioux Falls and our third rest day of the tour.
 Once again, the pace at which this tour goes by has started to ramp up as we cross through the mid-section of this country.
 No blinking from now until we get to the Atlantic!